upenn-libraries/bulwark/README.md

 Edit the config file to reflect your local settings for the fields as follows:
 * `assets_path` - The location on the filesystem where the application will maintain preservation-worthy files.
 * `assets_display_path` - The location on the filesystem where the application will handle serving display-worthy derivatives.
-* `federated_fs_path` - The projections mountpoint for filesystem federation, visible within Fedora, to access the filesystem, prefixed by the full URL or IP address.
 * `file_path_label` - A value used by the application to populate the semantic manifest.
 This can be customized, or left FILE_PATH by default.
 * `metadata_path_label` - A value used by the application to populate the semantic manifest.
 This can be customized, or left METADATA_PATH by default.
 * `manifest_location` - The location on the filesystem where a manifest containing minimal semantic information for the application to begin populating its own semantic knowledge base is stored.
 See area below for configuration details of this file.